-Mehdi Najafzadeh PhD, MSc, MA, is an Instructor in Medicine at Harvard Medical School and an associate epidemiologist in the Division of Pharmacoepidemiology and Phamacoeconomics at the Brigham and Women’s Hospital.
+Mehdi Najafzadeh PhD, MSc, MA, is an Assistant Professor of Medicine at Harvard Medical School and a decision scientist in the Division of Pharmacoepidemiology and Phamacoeconomics at the Brigham and Women’s Hospital.

-He received his doctorate in health economics from the University of British Columbia (UBC), Vancouver, and then completed a post-doctoral fellowship at Harvard Medical School.
+He received his doctorate in health economics from the University of British Columbia (UBC), Vancouver, and completed post-doctoral fellowships at Harvard Medical School.
 He has an MA in Economics from UBC, an M.Sc. in Socio-Economic Systems, and B.Sc. in Electrical Engineering from Sharif University of Technology, Tehran.